wgtechlabs/log-engine/README.md

 ## ✨ Key Features

+- **🔒 Automatic Data Redaction (NEW!)**: Built-in PII protection that automatically redacts sensitive information from logs - **the first logging library with security-first logging by default**.
 - **Lightweight & Fast**: Minimal overhead with maximum performance - designed to enhance your application, not slow it down.
 - **No Learning Curve**: Dead simple API that you can master in seconds.
 No extensive documentation, complex configurations, or setup required - Log Engine works instantly.
 - **Colorized Console Output**: Beautiful ANSI color-coded log levels with intelligent terminal formatting - instantly identify message severity at a glance with color-coded output.